Note: This example is for /etc/salt/cloud.providers file or any file in # the /etc/salt/cloud.providers.d/ directory. my-saltify-config: minion: master: 111.222.333.444 driver: saltify

 Once a salt-minion has been successfully installed on the instance, connectivity to it can be verified with Salt:

-salt my-machine test.ping
+salt my-machine test.version

 The settings explained in the section above may also be set in a map file.
 An example of how to use the Saltify driver with a map file follows: